 *Title IX prohibits harassment or discrimination based on sex, gender, sexual orientation, gender expression, or gender identity.
-Titles VI and VII prohibit harassment or discrimination based on race, national origin, or color.
+Titles VI and VII prohibit harassment or discrimination based on race, national origin, color, religion or sex.
 Sections 503 and 504 and the Americans with Disabilities Act prohibit discrimination or harassment because of disability.
 In addition, New York law prohibits discrimination or harassment based on these and other protected categories.

 It is Syracuse University’s policy to provide anyone, on request, with a printed copy of the University’s policies and procedures regarding campus security and safety, as well as crime rates and statistics for the most recent three-year period.
-A copy of Your Safety and Security at Syracuse University, a handbook that provides this information in compliance with a federal law known as the Clery Act, is available from DPS.
+A copy of Your Safety and Security at Syracuse University, a handbook that provides this information in compliance with a federal law known as the Clery Act, is available by visiting https://dps.syr.edu/public-information/the-jeanne-clery-act/; by emailing firstname.lastname@example.org; or by calling 315.443.4011.
 The handbook is updated annually.

 The Drug Free Schools and Campuses Act Report provides information about substance use and abuse, institution policies and programs in place to provide intervention and support.
+The report is available online at https://riskmanagement.syr.edu/drug-free-schools-and-campuses-act-report/.
 To request a print copy of the Syracuse University Drug Free Schools and Campuses Act report, please contact Risk Management and Regulatory Compliance at email@example.com or 315.443.4011.
 Once you submit your request, your print copy will be delivered within 10 days.